MARY BLYE KRAMER

 Mary has appeared on radio and television programs across the country, including NPR's All Things Considered, the Glenn Mitchell Show, Common Threads, the Ian Punnett show, and Talkline, among others.

-Hiking, playing guitar and piano, writing music, dancing, bird watching and travel are among Mary's hobbies.
+Hiking, playing guitar and piano, writing music, dancing, and travel are among Mary's hobbies.
 She loves finding new adventures, whether it's in her travels, hobbies, entertainment or spirituality.

 She graduated summa cum laude from the University of Texas at Arlington and holds a degree in philosophy and anthropology.

-Enrolled for four years in a rabbinic program through ALEPH, Mary also writes extensively on the topic of spirituality.
+Enrolled for four years in a rabbinic program through ALEPH, Mary is currently working towards smicha (ordination) in a private setting.

 Mary is a member of the American Society of Journalists and Authors, the Author's Guild, and the Writers Garret.